jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ```
 snobfit_object.sigma = [0.3; 0.3]
 ```
-Here we have set &#963; to the same value for both constraints, but you can chose any values that suit your purposes.
+Here we have set &#963; to the same value for both constraints, but you can chose any values that suit your purpose.
 The simplest way to determine the &#963; values is to set them equal to the maximum tolerable violation of a constraint.
 For our example this would mean that we could tolerate anything down to 0.6 for X1 + X2 (*F_lower* - &#963;), and anything up to 0.8 for X1 / X2 (*F_upper* + &#963;).

 ### Setting the Bounds

 SNOBFit is a bounded optimisation algorithm, which means that it only works with limits placed on the parameters that you are varying.
 This makes it a good fit for chemical optimisations, which usually have limits on the ranges of reaction conditions.
-These may be physical limitations, for instance the boiling point of a solvent places an upper limit on the temperature of a reaction, or just the range of conditions that you think the optimum is most likely to be in.
+These may be physical limitations, for instance the boiling point of a solvent places an upper limit on the temperature of a reaction, or just the range of conditions within which you think the optimium should lie.

 These bounds can be set by changing properties on the SNOBFit object.
 For an optimisation that is changing two reaction conditions, this might be:
 ```